This programme is now closed.

 What can I use the Exploring Innovation scheme for?

 The scheme is flexible and can be used to support a seminar, workshop, conference or other activity focussed on knowledge exchange or commercialisation.
-Please contact Charis Cook (see below) if you would like to discuss an idea for an event.

 Event content might include: